 Fans were aware of the new Warzone map headed their way, but perhaps even greater news are the changes being made to aspects of the game play.

-With the full release of the game coming on October 28, gamers will have ample time to prepare themselves for these game-changing additions, before we find out whether they are a resounding success or a definitive letdown.
+With the Warzone 2 release date confirmed for November 16th, gamers will have ample time to prepare themselves for these game-changing additions, before we find out whether they are a resounding success or a definitive letdown.

 New Map And The Return Of Terminal